pleabargain/storyboard/pros_cons_tab/pros_cons_events.md

-give even number of flowers to someone give odd number of flowers someone tip the waiter tip the waitress complement the boss finish the project
+give even number of flowers to someone give odd number of flowers someone tip the waiter quit your job tell your boss how you really feel tip the waitress complement the boss finish the project